carpino/carpino.github.io/_posts/2024-01-04-TCP-syscalls.markdown

 # Summary

-We have seen how to send and receive data over TCP using directly system calls, using the methods of the go's syscall package (that are implemented using the `libc` libraries of the OS provider).
+We have seen how to send and receive data over TCP using directly system calls, using the methods of the go's syscall package (that are implemented using the `libc` libraries).
 We have tried to give some more awareness in the use of the TCP stack.
 Hope you enjoied the article, if you want to either suggest some improvements or have an exhange please contact via `email` or via my `Twitter` profile.